ricky-ultimate/cpp-simple-mensuration-calculator/README.md

 4. Area of a trapezium
 5. Area and perimeter of a square

-# Still working on:
+## Functionalities
-1. User input selection
+1. User input
+2. Shape and parameter selection